eZmaxinc/eZmax-SDK-go/docs/FranchisereferalincomeRequest.md

 NewFranchisereferalincomeRequestWithDefaults instantiates a new FranchisereferalincomeRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiFranchisereferalincomeID

+`func (o *FranchisereferalincomeRequest) GetPkiFranchisereferalincomeID() int32`

+GetPkiFranchisereferalincomeID returns the PkiFranchisereferalincomeID field if non-nil, zero value otherwise.

+### GetPkiFranchisereferalincomeIDOk

+`func (o *FranchisereferalincomeRequest) GetPkiFranchisereferalincomeIDOk() (*int32, bool)`

+GetPkiFranchisereferalincomeIDOk returns a tuple with the PkiFranchisereferalincomeID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiFranchisereferalincomeID

+`func (o *FranchisereferalincomeRequest) SetPkiFranchisereferalincomeID(v int32)`

+SetPkiFranchisereferalincomeID sets PkiFranchisereferalincomeID field to given value.

+### HasPkiFranchisereferalincomeID

+`func (o *FranchisereferalincomeRequest) HasPkiFranchisereferalincomeID() bool`

+HasPkiFranchisereferalincomeID returns a boolean if a field has been set.

 ### GetFkiFranchisebrokerID